PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 13:27:17
+Last updated: 2024-04-02 13:29:00
-Random Quote: No act of kindness, no matter how small, is ever wasted. - Aesop
+Random Quote: I'm not afraid of storms, for I'm learning how to sail my ship. - Louisa May Alcott